Noddy (camera): 1969–1974

-The most famous idents captured by the Noddy system were the BBC One mirrored globes used between 1969 and 1985, albeit with minor colour changes.
-The system consisted of an internally lit, rotating globe in front of a concave mirror.
-The oceans were painted onto the globe in metallic black paint, leaving the land masses as unpainted patches.
-The original globe ident introduced on 15 November 1969 featured blue continents and logo against a black background.
-The logo included the word 'COLOUR' after the BBC One (then BBC1) corporate logo, to identify the new programme format and act as an advertisement to the vast majority of viewers who were still watching in black and white (as the colour version of the television licence, which financed the BBC, was much more expensive).
+The original globe ident, introduced at midnight on 15 November 1969, featured blue continents and logo against a black background.
+The logo included the word 'COLOUR' after the BBC One (then BBC 1) corporate logo, to identify the new programme format and act as an advertisement to the vast majority of viewers who were still watching in black and white (as the colour version of the television licence, which financed the BBC, was much more expensive).
 Full colour broadcasts across the UK did not become available until 1976.
 The colours of blue and black were chosen because they were still easily distinguishable to those with black-and-white televisions.
 Another version of the globe without the 'COLOUR' logo was used before black-and-white programmes, of which there were still many in the BBC One schedule in the early 70s.

-The globe ident was modified in January 1972 to include a new BBC logo with rounded corners and an italic serif font for the 'Colour' legend.
-On 28 December 1974, the ident was reworked further, with yellow continents over a dark blue background and the term 'COLOUR' removed.
-The legend BBC1 was rendered in white, using a heavy weight of the Futura typeface.
-On 5 September 1981, the display was altered to green continents over a dark blue background with a double-striped BBC1 legend in white.
+The globe ident was modified sometime in 1971 to include a new BBC logo with rounded corners and 'COLOUR' in a slightly thinner typeface, (Note: It's unknown how long this version was used for, as very little evidence of it survives.) and then again a few months later to include an italic serif font for the 'COLOUR' legend and wider gaps in the BBC 1 logo.